fabricesemti80/infra-terraform-home-azure/service-principal-authentication.md

 ARM_CLIENT_SECRET (mark as sensitive)   # shown only at creation, GUI only shows partial (if lost, need to be rotated (?) )
 ```
 ![image](https://github.com/user-attachments/assets/be9b3121-d8b9-4786-8382-d9025ea1737a)

+> important: DO NOT declare these variables as terraform-vars! they are going to be recognized by the module **without** this!